kitswas/git-for-all/.github/ISSUE_TEMPLATE/wrong_content_report.md

 ---
 name: Wrong content report
-about: Report problems regarding the site here
+about: Report incorrect content in the guide here
-title: '[Technical Inaccuracies in the content]'
+title: "[Technical Inaccuracies in the content]"
-labels: ''
+labels: incorrect content
 assignees: ''

 ---